ericcornelissen/git-tag-annotation-action/CONTRIBUTING.md

 # Contributing Guidelines

+> [!WARNING]
+> Support for this project ended 2024-06-12.
+No further contributions will be
+> accepted.

 The maintainers of the _Git Tag Annotation Action_ welcome contributions and corrections of all forms.
 This includes improvements to the documentation or code base, new tests, bug fixes, and implementations of new features.
 We